romainsacchi/carculator/docs/modeling.rst

 Once the vehicles are modeled, the calculated parameters of each of them is passed to the inventory.py calculation module to derive inventories.
+When the inventories for the vehicle and the transport are calculated, they can be normalized by the kilometric lifetime (i.e., vehicle-kilometer) or by the kilometric multiplied by the passenger occupancy (i.e., passenger-kilometer).

 Road demand
 -----------